New Zealand foreshore and seabed controversy: 2024–2025 customary marine title controversy

+On 24 September 2024, the Government's Marine and Coastal Area (Takutai Moana) (Customary Marine Title) Amendment Bill passed its first reading on 24 September 2024 and was referred to the justice select committee.
+Despite dissent from the Labour and Green parties, the committee recommended that the bill proceed through the legislative process on 3 December 2024.

 In October 2024, the Attorney-General Judith Collins appealed the Court of Appeal's 2023 decision to lower the threshold for proving Māori customary foreshore and seabed claims to the Supreme Court of New Zealand.
 On 2 December, the Supreme Court upheld the Attorney-General's appeal, ruling that the lower court had erred in its approach to interpreting the threshold within the framework of the Marine and Coastal Area (Takutai Moana) Act 2011.

-On 5 August 2025, Goldsmith confirmed that the Government would proceed with introducing a new Marine and Coastal Area (Maca) Bill that would restrict Māori coastal customary claims into Parliament.
-The bill is expected to pass into law in October 2025.
+On 5 August 2025, Goldsmith confirmed that the Government would proceed with the MACA Amendment Bill despite a Supreme Court ruling questioning the necessity of the law.
 The Māori tribe Ngai Tahu and the opposition Labour Party criticised the proposed bill, saying that it would make it harder for Māori to argue for their customary rights in court.
 On 22 October, the Government's Marine and Coastal Area (Takutai Moana) (Customary Marine Title) Amendment Act 2025 passed its third reading, becoming law.
 The bill was supported by the governing National, ACT and New Zealand First parties but was opposed by the opposition Labour, Green parties and Te Pāti Māori, which vowed to repeal the legislation if they formed the next government.
-In response, Te Pāti Māori MPs Debbie Ngarewa-Packer and Tākuta Ferris burnt a copy of the MACA bill in protest.
+In response, Te Pāti Māori MPs Debbie Ngarewa-Packer and Ferris burnt a copy of the MACA bill in protest.